tristankleyn/Classify/README.md

 ### Requirements
 - R
-- RStudio or other IDE
+- RStudio, VS Code, or other IDE